Inspection Reports for

 Visit Reason

-The inspection was a health resurvey to assess compliance with regulatory requirements.
+The inspection was a health resurvey to assess compliance with regulatory requirements following a prior survey.

 Findings

-The facility failed to remove two expired pain medications from the medication refrigerator and failed to ensure sanitary use of an indwelling urinary catheter by allowing a resident's catheter drainage bag to lay on the floor, risking contamination.
+The facility failed to remove expired medications from storage and did not ensure sanitary use of an indwelling urinary catheter by allowing the catheter drainage bag to lay on the floor, risking contamination.

 Deficiencies (2)

-Failed to remove two expired pain medications from a refrigerator in one medication room.
+F761 Label/Store Drugs and Biologicals: The facility failed to remove two expired pain medications from a refrigerator in one medication room reviewed for expired medications.

-Failed to ensure sanitary use of an indwelling urinary catheter by allowing the catheter drainage bag to lay on the floor with nothing underneath to prevent contamination.
+F880 Infection Prevention & Control: The facility failed to ensure sanitary use of an indwelling urinary catheter by allowing a resident's catheter drainage bag to lay on the floor with nothing underneath to prevent contamination.

 Report Facts

-Facility census: 44 Sample size: 12 Expired medications: 2 Resident affected: 1
+Facility census: 44 Expired medications: 2 Residents sampled: 12 Resident affected: 1

 Employees mentioned